Displaying 1 - 10 of 253

 A step-by-step guide for planning and leading a Nurses Christian Fellowship ministry.
 From the initial launch to the first four meetings, you'll have everything you need to start and grow an NCF community that loves God and serves others.
 Leaders guide also included.

-Prayer walks are a great way to encounter God on a new campus and explore what God's doing there.
+Prayer walks are a great way to encounter God on campus and explore what God's doing there.
 Prayer walks help us step out of what's familiar and embrace a posture of curiosity, humility, and expectancy.
 This resource will help you lead a prayer walk.

 This short Bible study on Matthew 9:35-38 can help you and other interested students discern God's invitation and think through your connections on campus.